what do governors do?

 Our Governors

-Ellie Truss - Parent Govenor
+Ellie Truss -Co Chairs for the governing body and Parent Govenor

 I am a Practice Manager for a GP Practice in South Bristol so I have good experience of policy writing, recruitment and finance.
 Whilst I don’t have any educational experience, I believe I have the skills and knowledge to help make a positive difference within the governors team.

-Nancy Kemp - Parent Governor
+Amelia Markey - Parent Governor

 Jane Grange - Co-opted Governor